seleniumbase/seleniumbase-mcp/README.md

 | `driver_server.py` | `seleniumbase.Driver()` (WebDriver) | General automation with Selenium ecosystem support. |
 | `sb_server.py` | `seleniumbase.SB()` (used without `with`, via manual `__enter__`/`__exit__`) | The broadest API surface: Everything `Driver` offers, plus drag-and-drop, MFA-handling, file downloads, etc. Can switch to CDP Mode mid-flow via `activate_cdp_mode` |

-All three default `headless=False` — the browser window is visible unless you pass `headless=True` when starting a session.
+All three set `headless=False` by default, where the browser window is visible unless you pass `headless=True` when starting a session.

-Point your MCP client config at whichever `*_server.py` fits the task (see step 3 below) — or register all three under different names.
+Point your MCP client config at whichever `*_server.py` fits the task (see step 3 below), or register all three under different names.

 ## 1. Install